-A county, city, or municipality will not be able to opt out of recreational marijuana sales in New Mexico.
+A county, city, or municipality will not be able to opt-out of recreational marijuana sales in New Mexico.
 Under HB 2, the Cannabis Regulation Act, it is not possible for local governments to completely prohibit cannabis companies, as has been done in certain other states.

 The number of stores and their distance from schools, daycares, and other cannabis companies may be limited by municipalities, which can utilize their local zoning power to accomplish this.
-As an example, recreational cannabis cannot be sold within 300 feet of a school or childcare facility, and stores must be at least 600 feet away from one another in Albuquerque, New Mexico.
+For example, recreational cannabis cannot be sold within 300 feet of a school or childcare facility, and stores must be at least 600 feet away from one another in Albuquerque, New Mexico.

 Senate Bill 523, also known as the Lynn and Erin Compassionate Use Medical Marijuana Act, was passed in 2007 and made medical marijuana legal in the state.
 Gov. Bill Richardson signed the legislation on April 2nd, 2007, and it became effective on July 1st, 2007.

-Under the legislation, patients and their caregivers were permitted to jointly possess up to six ounces of usable cannabis and, after acquiring a separate authorization, produce up to four mature plants and twelve seedlings of cannabis.
+Under the legislation, patients and their caregivers were permitted to possess up to six ounces of usable cannabis jointly and, after acquiring a separate authorization, produce up to four mature plants and twelve seedlings of cannabis.

 Up to 35 vertically integrated enterprises were permitted to cultivate, process, and sell cannabis products.
 Though they may operate as many dispensaries as they desired, until 2015, their total plant and seedling count was limited to 150.
 From 2015 to 2020, the cannabis industry in the state went from 40 to over 150 dispensaries.

-With the exception of the maintenance of patient registration, control of the state’s medicinal marijuana program will be transferred from the New Mexico Department of Health (NMDOH) to the Cannabis Control Division (CCD) under HB 2.
+Except for the maintenance of patient registration, control of the state’s medicinal marijuana program will be transferred from the New Mexico Department of Health (NMDOH) to the Cannabis Control Division (CCD) under HB 2.